-Walsall is liaising with its regional highways partners to help develop a common competencies framework for the West Midlands region for the future.
-Organisationally, the Council provides a web based e-learning and development framework for all staff, offering a suite of training packages designed to ensure that core corporate training competencies are met, including:
+Walsall liaises with its regional highways partners to help identify core competencies for the West Midlands districts into the future.
+Internally, the Council provides a web-based elearning and development framework for of its staff, offering a suite of training packages designed to ensure that key corporate training competencies are met regarding:

-- Equality, safety and wellbeing
+- Equality, safety and wellbeing.

-- · Directorate specific training
+- Directorate specific training.

-- Personal development
+- Personal development.

-- ICT skills including GDPR
+- Information & Communication Technology skills including General Data Protection Regulations.

-- Financial systems
+- Financial systems.

-- Workplace skills
+- Workplace skills.

-Engineers possess appropriate levels of formal qualification in line with competence and ethics guidance outlined by The Engineering Council as the UK's regulatory body for the engineering profession, including industry knowledge and practical experience required to enable them to undertake their work professionally, effectively and safely.
+Engineers possess appropriate levels of formal qualification in line with competence and ethics guidance outlined by The Engineering Council as the UK's regulatory body for the engineering profession.
+Including industry knowledge and practical experience required to enable them to undertake their work professionally, effectively and safely.

 Depending on service areas this may include:

-- BTEC: Level 3 diploma (Built environment-civil engineering); ONC/HNC certificate/diploma in civils related fields - Certificate/diploma in road safety engineering - Bachelor's degree in: civils, construction, structural or electrical engineering - Post graduate degree in engineering related fields, BSc, MSc, PhD - Membership of professional bodies or institutes, including: ICE; IHT; IHE; IStrucE; ILP.
+- BTEC: Level 3 diploma (Built environment-civil engineering); Ordinary & Higher National certificate/diploma in civils related fields. - Certificate/diploma in road safety engineering. - Bachelor's degree: civils, construction, structural or electrical engineering. - Post graduate degree in engineering related fields, BSc, MSc, PhD. - Membership of professional bodies or institutes, including ICE; IHT; IHE; IStrucE; ILP.

 The Council routinely appraises its employees through 'Annual Performance Conversations' (APC's).
 These involve annual reviews of performance, exploring barriers or inhibitors to maximising performance, setting individual performance objectives for the year and agreeing personal learning and development plans to support achievement.
 Budgets are available to fund training initiatives where needs assessments confirm their requirements.

-Beyond these Council wide initiatives, competency frameworks support our maintenance management functions by encouraging levels of Proficiency, Experience, Knowledge and Awareness (PEKA):
+Competency frameworks help to reinforce our maintenance management functions by encouraging levels of Proficiency, Experience, Knowledge and Awareness (PEKA):

-- Where specialist systems, equipment, technology, skill sets and knowledge are required to deliver certain highway infrastructure management services, private sector consultants may be procured to gain access to specialist competencies that are needed.
+Where specialist systems, equipment, technology, skill sets and knowledge are required to deliver certain highway infrastructure management services, private sector consultants may be engaged to gain access to specialist competencies and skills that are needed.
 In such cases the Council will make appropriate checks to ensure that the required competency from consultants is assured through evidence of qualifications, training, accreditations or experience.
-The Council currently engages consultancy support for work-streams such as highways asset management planning and skidding resistance network definition and accident association. - For highway safety inspections, the Council ensures that its highway safety inspectors are trained to LANTRA certification standards and have been NRSWA accredited.
-They are also conversant with risk based decision making methodologies and industry good practice guidance and innovations.
+The Council currently engages consultancy support for work-streams such as highways asset management planning and skidding resistance network definition and accident association.

+For highway safety inspections, the Council ensures that its highway safety inspectors are trained to LANTRA certification standards and that they are conversant with risk-based decision-making methodologies and industry best practice guidance and innovations.